sztucki/text-reader/README.md

 ### Unit Testing

 I have added a Unit Test solution and the relevant files for what I would like to test.
 However, I haven't had the time to actually write the tests due to other commitments.

+### Things to improve

+If I had a bit more time to complete the exercise I would have liked to add in some addition validation to ensure that the start and end words exist in the file before choosing them.

+As previously mentioned ideally I would have also liked to add in the unit testing.

+Some additional exception handling logic would also have been helpful so that useful messages could be displayed to the user if an error did occur.
+The exceptions could be logged to the debug console or to a local database depending on how much time is available.

+It would also have been nice to have checked to see if the output path existed and if it didn't create the file rather than depending on it being there.

+Given I know the format of the file I was able to create something relatively quickly.
+However, it would have been nice to be able to check the format or the file to ensure that there is a new word on every line before importing it and maybe having the ability to break words on to new lines if needed.